Maddam Sir

 Maddam Sir is an Indian Hindi comedy action television series which aired from 24 February 2020 to 18 February 2023 on Sony SAB and digitally streamed on SonyLIV.
-Produced by Jay Mehta for Jay Productions, it stars Gulki Joshi, Yukti Kapoor, Priyanshu Singh, Sonali Naik and Bhavika Sharma.
+Produced by Jay Mehta for Jay Productions, it stars Gulki Joshi, Yukti Kapoor, Sonali Naik, Bhavika Sharma, Priyanshu Singh and Ajay Jadhav.

 Plot

-Four Lucknow-based female police officers and one male officer work at a Mahila police station which consists of SHO Haseena Mallik, SI Karishma Singh, Head Constable Pushpa Singh, Constable Santosh Sharma, and male Constable Cheeteshwar Chaturvedi.
-They are helped by prisoner-turned-spy Billeshwar Champat.
-Karishma Singh is short-tempered, and Haseena Malik is emotional in solving cases; this sometimes creates a conflict between them.
+Four Lucknow-based female police officers and one male officer work at a Mahila police station: SHO Haseena Mallik, SI Karishma Singh, Head Constable Pushpa Singh, Constable Santosh Sharma, and Constable Cheeteshwar Chaturvedi.
+They are assisted by prisoner-turned-spy Billeshwar Champat.
+Short-tempered Karishma and emotional Haseena often clash while solving cases.

-DSP Anubhav Singh is a negotiation specialist and the cousin of Karishma, who sorts out the differences between them.
-Love blossoms between Haseena Malik and Anubhav Singh.
-Haseena proposes to Anubhav; he accepts, but she later learns that he pretended to love her for a national-security mission.
-After succeeding in the mission, Anubhav realises that he was wrong to have used Haseena and he was in love with her from the beginning.
-He apologises, declares his love, and proposes marriage.
-She rejects him, fearing another heartbreak.
-However, they become closer.
-Haseena eventually accepts Anubhav's proposal.
-Anubhav is then ordered to leave his fiancée and his city for a national-security mission which could cost him his life.
-He sends Haseena away with Karishma’s help, knowing that staying with him would endanger her life.
+DSP Anubhav Singh, Karishma's cousin and a negotiation specialist, helps resolve their differences.
+He and Haseena fall in love, but Haseena later discovers that Anubhav only pretended to love her for a national-security mission.
+After completing it, he realises he genuinely loved her, apologises and proposes marriage.
+She initially rejects him, fearing further heartbreak, but eventually accepts.
+Anubhav is then ordered to leave Lucknow for a potentially fatal national-security mission, and, with Karishma's help, sends Haseena away to protect her.

-The Mahila Thana gets a humanoid, ASI Mira, for a ninety-day trial of teaching human emotions.
-However, Karishma feels that the robot is trying to take the place of human police officers.
-Karishma and Meera solve cases together.
-Returning to her police station, Haseena collides with a secret agent who delivers a hard disk with the details of all secret agents in the country.
-The leader of the perpetrators, who killed the agent after failing to get the disk from him, hacks Mira to obtain it.
-He orders her to kill Haseena, Mira’s friend and colleague.
-Mira fires her gun, realising what she has done later.
-She alerts everyone in the police station about the hack.
-They discover that Mira has developed emotions which Haseena wanted to give her, but they have to dismantle her to prevent further hacking.
+The Mahila Thana receives a humanoid, ASI Mira, on a ninety-day trial to teach her human emotions.
+Karishma initially resents her, believing she will replace human officers, but they solve cases together.
+When a secret agent gives Haseena a hard disk containing details of the country's secret agents, terrorists hack Mira to obtain it and order her to kill Haseena.
+Mira fires at her before realising what she has done and alerting the station.
+The officers discover that Mira has developed the emotions Haseena wanted her to have, but dismantle her to prevent further hacking.